For the past twelve years, the first thing I do every morning is turn on my computer and open Rightmove.co.uk, with its UK property listings.

 Shit, I think.
 Shit shit shit shit shit!
 Of course it’s gone.
 It’s one of the last great properties in the village, an old farmhouse from the 1700s with lots of land and a barn.

-It will have been sold to a property developer, and he will raze this historic cottage and put up executive boxes.
+It will have been sold to a property developer who will raze this historic cottage and put up executive boxes.
 I feel extremely sad, and furious that I was unable to cobble together the necessary money in order to own this cottage and save it from destruction.

 I so wish it were different, but as G. has just told me, It’s gone.

-Several seconds of silence, and then he says, “To you!”
+Several beats of silence, and then he says, “To you!”

 When you’re 3,000 miles away from the object of your desire, in my case a farmhouse and barn in England dating from the 1700s, it’s imperative to have boots on the ground, especially for the “Open House.”
 I am extremely lucky to have three pairs of very good and competent boots within a mile of the cottage: one aunt and two cousins.